Pinus longaeva: Fire ecology

 The tree is extremely susceptible to fire, and is damaged by even low-intensity burns.
 The resinous bark is capable of igniting quickly, and a crown fire will almost certainly kill the tree.
 However, populations of Pinus longaeva are known to be extremely resilient, and as a primary succession species, it is believed that populations of the tree would reestablish itself quickly after a fire.
 That said, large-scale fires are extremely uncommon where the species grows, and are not a major factor in the species' long-term viability.
 Historically, Pinus longaeva stands experienced low to high severity fires, and fuels structures changed considerably across elevational gradients.
 In low elevation, mixed species stands, fuels are often heavy and in close proximity to anthropogenic ignition sources.
 Yet at high elevations near treeline, Pinus longaeva typically grow on limestone outcroppings that provide little or no surface fuels to propagate a wildfire.
 However, warmer temperatures will likely increase the duration of fire season, and thus the frequency of fire in Pinus longeava systems at low and mid elevations could increase where stands are typically denser and surface fuel is greatest.
 While rare, wild fires such as The Carpenter 1 fire in southern Nevada (July 2013) and the Phillips Fire in Great Basin National Park, (September 2000) that started in lower elevation fuel types and moved through the crowns of trees with the aid of extreme fire weather, could become more likely.

 Age

 A specimen located in the White Mountains of California was measured by Tom Harlan, a researcher with the Laboratory of Tree-Ring Research, to be 5,062 years old as of 2010.
 This would make it the oldest known non-clonal tree in the world.
 The identity of the specimen was kept secret by Harlan.
-Harlan passed away in 2013, and neither the tree nor the core Harlan studied have been found, making the age or existence of this tree unable to be confirmed.
+Harlan died in 2013, and neither the tree nor the core Harlan studied have been found, making the age or existence of this tree unable to be confirmed.